hashicorp/terraform-aws-terraform-enterprise-hvd/README.md

 - **TFE TLS certificate private key** - file in PEM format, base64-encoded into a string, and stored as a plaintext secret
 - **TFE TLS CA bundle** - file in PEM format , base64-encoded into a string, and stored as a plaintext secret

->📝 Note: See the [TFE Bootstrap Secrets](./docs/tfe-bootstrap-secrets.md) doc for more details on how these secrets should be stored in AWS Secrets Manager.
+>📝 Note: See the [TFE bootstrap secrets](./docs/tfe-bootstrap-secrets.md) doc for more details on how these secrets should be stored in AWS Secrets Manager.

 ### Compute